delzennejc/react-native-starter-kit/README.md

 # React Native Starter Kit

-This starter kit is designed to get you up and running with React Native as fast as possible.
+This starter kit is designed to get you up and running with a complete React Native project as fast as possible.

 ## Table of Contents
 1. [Features](#features)